-Some years ago the author had a small company client whose ambitious CEO wanted to build it into a big, publicly quoted company and make a lot of money for himself in the process.
+Some years ago I had a small company client whose ambitious CEO wanted to build it into a big, publicly quoted company and make a lot of money for himself in the process.
 Over the following ten years, this very driven owner-manager grew a small, local graphic display business into an international operation big enough to give him earnings in seven figures.
 His subsequent fall from grace was the result of breaking two of our Five Golden Rules of Good Corporate Governance and the story makes an interesting case study in corporate governance for small and medium-sized enterprises (SMEs).

 There appears to be little research into the needs of this sector, and hence little help for smaller businesses except for a vague acceptance on the part of the authorities that the plethora of corporate governance regulations produced to govern the behaviour of larger, quoted companies is too onerous for smaller companies.
 Hence SMEs generally are exempted from compliance, though exhorted to do their best to follow the principles anyway.

 In the UK, the Institute of Directors encourages directors to take its courses, which teach students about the duties of directors and the way to run efficient boards.
 These courses arguably address the needs of smaller companies rather than larger companies.
 It also has a serious corporate governance function headed by Dr Roger Barker, which is represented in international corporate governance associations and their periodic gatherings.
 And it expresses its views about general principles of governance – a recent example being support for the Loi Florange in France, which gives extra voting power to longer term shareholders to counter perceived short termism on the part of fund managers.